 Programs and Degrees

-Here are the most common degrees for becoming an Animal Cruelty Investigator. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Animal Cruelty Investigator. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 0% Doctorate

 - 1.8% Masters

 How does Animal Cruelty Investigator job growth stack up to other jobs across the country?
 By 2024, there will be a change of 900 jobs for a total of 15,900 people employed in the career nationwide.
 This is a 6% change in growth over the next ten years, giving the career a growth rate nationwide of Below Average.